Australian business schools are a significant part of the Australian university sector.

 Australian business schools contribute significantly to the third largest export industry (and largest export service industry) in Australia.

 Australian business school graduates greatly contribute to Australian leadership and economic growth.

-- 12 Australian universities (30%) are in the top 300 QS rankings for Business and Management
+- 15 Australian universities are in the top 300 QS rankings for Economics and econometrics14

-- 7 Australian universities (18%) are the in top 100 QS rankings for business and management
+- 6 Australian universities are in the top 100 QS rankings for economics and econometrics